TosbackCgusBridge-Bot/CGUs-versions/Landsend/Privacy Policy.md

 *   Sale
 *   Live chat

-Receive 50% off all turtlenecks, tees and polos.
-40% off all other styles!
+Receive 50% off all jeans, pants, leggings and more, plus 40% off all other styles!

-code: APPLE pin: PROMOTION DETAILS
+code: CORDS pin: PROMOTION DETAILS

 Customer Service Menu